Jakob-Bach/Alternative-Feature-Selection/README.md

 Use the tags `run-2023-06-23` and `evaluation-2023-07-04` for reproducing the [experimental data for v1](https://doi.org/10.35097/1623) of the paper.
 Use the tags `run-2024-01-23` and `evaluation-2024-02-01` for reproducing the [experimental data for v2](https://doi.org/10.35097/1920) of the paper.

-This document describes the repo structure, a short demo, and the steps to reproduce the experiments.
+This document provides:

+- An outline of the [repo structure](#repo-structure).
+- Steps for [setting up](#setup) a virtual environment and [reproducing](#reproducing-the-experiments) the experiments.

-## Repo Structure and Developer Info
+## Repo Structure

-Currently, the repository contains six Python files and four non-code files.
+Currently, the repository contains five Python files and four non-code files.
 The non-code files are:

 - `.gitignore`: For Python development.